When I first started looking for ways to overcome my chronic anxiety, I originally didn’t think nutrition had anything to do with it.

 But instead of checking your nutrient levels, your psychiatrist is likely to prescribe you anti-anxiety medication.

 And what most people don’t realize – including most psychiatrists – is that anti-anxiety medications can further deplete your nutrient levels.

 This all might sound like a disaster, but I promise you – it’s not.

 You can nip the problem in the bud.

 This article lays out nine nutrient deficiencies that can contribute to anxiety.

-Making sure you get enough of these nutrients through food or supplementation can make a profound difference.
+Making sure you get enough of these vitamins and minerals through food or supplementation can make a profound difference.

 All of them have really helped me at one point or another.

-Unfortunately, lot of people are deficient in magnesium today (1-3).
+In fact, research shows that many people are deficient in magnesium nowadays (1-3).